We’re Not in an AI Bubble. We’re Watching Big Tech Finally Spend Its Cash.

 - Meta: $65-72B in 2025

-Combined, that’s over $320 billion in a single year — deployed into data centers, power infrastructure, and compute capacity.
+That’s over $320 billion in a single year — deployed into data centers, power infrastructure, and compute capacity.

 Even skeptics acknowledge the structural difference.
 IMF Chief Economist Pierre-Olivier Gourinchas stated: “An AI investment boom may lead to bust, but not likely systemic crisis… Unlike the 2000 dot-com bust or 2008 financial crisis, AI investments are generally not debt-financed.”

-That’s the key distinction.
 The money is already there.

 AI as a Capital Sink, Not a Magic Wand